appbaseio/Docs/content/docs/search/script/examples.md

 An example, to modify the Elasticsearch bulk request to add a new field to `index` requests.

 <iframe height="600px" width="100%" src="https://replit.com/@appbaseio/Script-Modify-Bulk-Request?lite=true#script.js" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

+## Cron Examples
+### Add a new doc into index every minute

+An example, to add a new doc into an index `test-v2` every minute.